 Poet's Pause Poetry Competition and Mayor's Poetry Challenge

-The Resort Municipality of Whistler's (RMOW) Public Art Committee once again invited writers to submit original poems for the fifth Poet’s Pause Poetry Competition.
+Every April, in celebration of National Poetry Month, the Resort Municipality of Whistler’s (RMOW) Public Art Committee invites writers to submit original poems for the Poet’s Pause Poetry Competition.

 2013 Winning Poems

-The RMOW received 20 poems on two themes (“togetherness” and “listening”).
-The poems were submitted and judged anonymously.
-Pemberton resident, Trish Belsham won for her poem entitled “Let Birds Fly,” and Whistler resident Joan Baron won for her poem “Your Turn.”
+Pemberton resident Trish Belsham won for her poem “Let Birds Fly,” and Whistler resident Joan Baron won for her poem “Your Turn.”
 Joan Baron is the creator of the Poet’s Pause sculpture in Alta Lake Park, and this is the first time she has participated by submitting a poem.

 You came here first.